Unitarian Universalist Traditions and Purpose

 What we do

-Unitarian Universalist Justice Florida is a 501(c)3 charitable not-for-profit organization that provides education and training in core issues, state and federal legislative processes and opportunities for civic engagement.
-We host conferences on key issues of the day, host an annual UU Justice Florida Legislative Day in Tallahassee each year and build coalitions with Florida Unitarian Universalist Clusters, regional and national networks, UUA affiliated organizations, interfaith partners and secular public interest organizations to work together on issues for the common good.
+Unitarian Universalist Justice Florida is a 501(c)(3) charitable not-for-profit organization that provides education and training in core issues, state and federal legislative processes and opportunities for civic engagement.
+We host conferences on key issues of the day, encourage relationships with our elected representatives and build coalitions with Florida Unitarian Universalist Clusters, regional and national networks, UUA affiliated organizations, interfaith partners and secular public interest organizations to work together on issues for the common good.

-The UUJF Action Network undertakes actions at the state Capitol, encourages visits to District offices of our state and federal legislators, encourages outreach to city and county officials, and publishes on-line and email Action Alerts in support of specific issues and legislation consistent with UU values.
+UUJF undertakes actions at the state Capitol, encourages visits to District offices of our state and federal legislators, encourages outreach to city and county officials, and publishes on-line and email Action Alerts in support of specific issues and legislation consistent with UU values.